 In addition, in 2003, we entered into other service agreements with Masisa at the subsidiary level of several of our respective businesses.
 In Brazil, Masisa Madeiras, which was formerly known as Terranova Brasil, entered into an administrative and forestry services agreement with Masisa do Brasil Limitada.
 Under this contract, Masisa Brasil provides administrative management for both companies in Brazil.
 Masisa Madeiras pays Masisa Brasil a monthly fee of US\$38,477.70 for these services.
 Likewise, our Mexican subsidiary, Forestal Terranova Mexico and Masisa's Mexican subsidiary, Masisa Mexico entered into a similar administrative management and financial services agreement with Masisa Servicios, another of Masisa's Mexican subsidiaries.
 Pursuant to this agreement, Masisa Servicios manages administrative and financial corporate services for Terranova Mexico and Masisa Mexico.
 Masisa Servicios charges Terranova Mexico and Masisa Mexico the cost of the administrative services in addition to a five percent commission rate.
-Masisa Servicios charges Masisa Mexico a monthly fee of approximately US\$297,000 and charges Terranova Mexico a monthly fee of approximately US\$297,000 and charges Terranova Mexico a monthly fee of approximately US\$297,000 and charges Terranova Mexico and Mexico desses from Masisa Mexico office space from Terranova Mexico in Mexico City, and Terranova Mexico leases from Masisa Mexico office space in Durango.
+Masisa Servicios charges Masisa Mexico a monthly fee of approximately US\$297,000 and charges Terranova Mexico a monthly fee of approximately US\$297,000 and charges Terranova Mexico a monthly fee of approximately US\$20,000.
+In addition, Masisa Mexico leases a small amount of office space from Terranova Mexico in Mexico City, and Terranova Mexico leases from Masisa Mexico office space in Durango.